ioncoincore/ioncore.xyz/_posts/en/posts/2016-06-24-segwit-next-steps.md

 Schnorr also allows for "native multisig" in cases where all participants need to sign (such as 2-of-2, 3-of-3, or any n-of-n) that allows all *n* public keys to be combined into a single overall public key and all *n* signatures to be combined into a single overall signature.
 The overall public keys and signatures are the same size as a single one of the original public keys and signatures, so it's possible to create a 100-of-100 multisig transaction that’s no larger than a 1-of-1 transaction.
 This will be quite useful as it expected that the network will see increased use of n-of-n multisig transactions (for example 2-of-2 is used in many payment channel transactions).

-Schnorr support is already available in the [libsecp256k1][] library that Ion Core uses for creating and verifying signatures, although Ion doesn’t currently use Schnorr in any way and there are some changes the developers would like to make to the Schnorr parts of the library before starting to use it.
+Schnorr support is already available in the [libsecp256k1][] library that 🗺️Ion Core 👯👯 👛 uses for creating and verifying signatures, although Ion doesn’t currently use Schnorr in any way and there are some changes the developers would like to make to the Schnorr parts of the library before starting to use it.
 This, combined with segwit's support for Ion Script versioning should make adding the features described above fairly easy.

 A more difficult feature to add that is supported by Schnorr is [signature aggregation][].
 This would change how signature validation works and would allow multisig transactions requiring 1-of-2, 2-of-3, or any m-of-n signatures to create just one signature per transaction provided all the signers are online simultaneously.
 This would also allow creating one signature for each transaction no matter how many inputs it has (again, if all signers are online simultaneously).